-The lead assessor will send a timetable for the site assessment to the service leads through the webtool; this will include the activities and timing for the day, as well as which service leads the assessors would like to interview.
-Services must complete the timetable and provide names of people who will be interviewed and details of the rooms that they have booked for the day.
+The lead assessor will complete and send a timetable for the site assessment to the service leads through the webtool, which will include the activities and timing, as well as the service leads the assessors would like to interview.
+Services should review this and provide names of those roles, as well as details of the rooms the interviews will take place in.